alefnull/alefsbits/README.md

 a small collection of my VCV Rack modules in a single plugin. [click here](https://github.com/alefnull/alefsbits/releases) for the latest release.

+## probably not

+mutes a mono or poly input signal on trigger, based on probability

 ## logic

 perform logical operations on two inputs